Josh Shapiro: Early life and education

 Joshua David Shapiro was born on June 20, 1973, in Kansas City, Missouri.
 He spent a few years of his childhood on a United States Navy base where his father, Steven Shapiro, served as a medical officer, before the family moved to Dresher, Pennsylvania, a community in Upper Dublin Township in Montgomery County.
 His father Steven works as a pediatrician in East Norriton, Pennsylvania, and his mother, Judi, was a teacher.

 Shapiro was raised in a Jewish household.
-At age 6, through his synagogue, the Beth Sholom Congregation in Elkins Park, and the Forman Hebrew Day School, he began writing letters to Avi Goldstein, a Soviet Jewish refusenik in Tbilisi, Soviet Georgia, and enlisted others in an international pen pal program he called Children for Avi.
+At age six, through his synagogue, the Beth Sholom Congregation in Elkins Park, and the Forman Hebrew Day School, he began writing letters to Avi Goldstein, a Soviet Jewish refusenik in Tbilisi, Soviet Georgia, and enlisted others in an international pen pal program he called Children for Avi.
 He attended high school at Akiba Hebrew Academy in Merion Station, Pennsylvania.
 He was a basketball team captain during his senior year.
 During high school, Shapiro spent five months studying and volunteering in Israel with his classmates, as part of a "service project" requirement, which they completed through "a program that took them to a kibbutz in Israel where he worked on a farm and at a fishery".
 The program also included service on an Israel Defense Forces base, an experience he described as being "a past volunteer in the Israeli army".
 According to his spokesperson in 2024, Shapiro was "at no time engaged in any military activities".

-Shapiro attended the University of Rochester, majoring in political science.
-In 1992, he was the first freshman ever elected student body president of the university.
-He graduated magna cum laude in 1995.
-While at Rochester, in 1993 Shapiro published an op-ed in the Campus Times student newspaper titled "Peace not Possible", in which he claimed that peace "will never come" to the Middle East.
-The Philadelphia Inquirer quoted it as follows: "Palestinians will not coexist peacefully.
-They do not have the capabilities to establish their own homeland and make it successful even with the aid of Israel and the United States.
-They are too battle-minded to be able to establish a peaceful homeland of their own."
-He also wrote that he believed then-Palestinian leader Yasser Arafat was in danger of being assassinated by "his fellow belligerent Arabs".
-In 2024, a spokesperson for Shapiro said that Shapiro's position had changed since he wrote the op-ed and that he now supports a two-state solution.

-While working on Capitol Hill, Shapiro enrolled at the Georgetown Law Center as an evening student and earned his Juris Doctor in 2002.
+Shapiro attended the University of Rochester, where he majored in political science and graduated in 1995.
+Shapiro graduated from the Georgetown University Law Center in 2002.